luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/README.md

 # AzureDevops: How to configure your laptop as self-hosted-agent to run Azure DevOps jobs

+See the source code in the github repo: https://github.com/luiscoco/Books_API

 We are going to explain how to set up **Jobs** that **run on machines** that you manage (your **latptop** or a **Cloud Virtual Machine**), where you **install agent software supplied by Microsoft**

 For this purpose **Azure DevOps** provides a feature called "**self-hosted agents**" for exactly this purpose